Animal suicide: Characteristics

-There are yet to be definitive, unanimously agreed upon, instances of non-human animal suicide.
+There are yet to be definitive, unanimously agreed upon instances of non-human animal suicide.
 This is due to the many components of suicide which are difficult to empirically observe without interpretation bias.
 An animal would need to be aware of its own existence as distinct from other individuals.
 It would need to have an understanding of mortality and sufficient for it to realize that it is a possibility.
 To choose death for itself, the animal has to know about itself and that it can die.
 It would also need some concept of the future in order to intend to die.
-Each of these requisites have been studied independently, and there is some evidence of some animals being capable of each.
-The Mirror test is currently used to determine whether an animal has a concept of self.
+Each of these requisites has been studied independently, and there is some evidence of some animals being capable of each.
+The mirror test is currently used to determine whether an animal has a concept of self.
 Some animals, such as some species of cetaceans and primates, are believed to grasp the concept of death enough to mourn conspecifics.
+Other species such as elephants will also mourn the death of loved ones and experience grief, often rubbing their trunks against remains and burying them with dirt.

 Some animals, such as octopuses, stop eating food and waste away after reproducing, seemingly losing any desire to live.
 As this is a genetically programmed behavior that all individuals of the species engage in, it is not intentional and therefore cannot be considered suicide.

 Animal model of suicide

 Several risk-factors for suicide, such as addiction, depression, and PTSD, have already been modeled independently in animals.
+They have also been used to model endophenotypes that are associated with suicide.
 These animal models allow scientists to study the neuroscience behind these disorders as well as explore potential treatments.
 While demonstrating animal suicide itself in a lab is believed to be possible by some, the ethics of driving an animal to kill itself are debated.
 In the field, it can be difficult to not only find examples of suicide, but to be certain that the death was intentional, not accidental.